hruzeda/hruzeda.github.io/script.md

 Back in 2020, when the pandemic started, I was working with a friend on a [food delivery app written in Python with Django](https://cardapex.com.br).

-He asked me to help him build a new module for the administrator panel that customers use, where they would manage orders made by their own customers sitting at tables in the actual restaurant.
+He asked me to help him maintain the app and build new features.
+One of these was a module for the administrator panel that customers use, where they would manage orders made by their own customers sitting at tables in the actual restaurant.

 It was my first contact with Vue but, coming from a React background, it was quite a smooth transition.
 I wrote high order components, Vue's event emitting and context APIs and used a polling solution to keep the UI syncronized with new orders coming from the back end.